 Results

 These features, among others that I worked on, are still within Meta Business Suite and are pulling their weight on a daily basis.
-They’ve made it easier for small business owners to waste less time on creating and managing ads, and more time on what matters – their families, their lives, and their future goals.
+They’ve made it easier for small business owners to waste less time on creating and managing ads, and more time on what matters – their families, their lives, and their goals.